nwon24/nlp/nlp.md

 Once a corpus has been vectorised, it can be fed into a classification algorithm.
-One such algorithm is called logistic regression, which is similar to linear regression except that the output is often binary (categorial), not continous.
+One such algorithm is called logistic regression, which is similar to linear regression except that the output is often binary (categorical), not continuous.
 This is useful, for example, in classifying whether an email is spam or not, or whether a movie review is positive or negative.

 The idea is to take an input vector, say $x$, and then apply a linear